agregson/fitzlab/protocol_rna_extraction_miRNeasy.md

 # Notes:
 -	Protocol was taken from: miRNeasy Serum/Plasma Handbook

+### Biohazard Safety

+-    Be sure to work in a biohazard safety cabinet at all times.
+Wipe the cabinet before and after use with 70% ethanol or BacDown disinfectant.
+-    Use universal biosafety precautions, wear a barrier resistant lab coat, disposable gloves, and other appropriate PPE.
+-    When disposing BAL fluids, add 10% bleach solution to the discarded fluid to disinfect the cells and fluid for at least 10 minutes ("10 for 10"), then discard and rinse down the drain.
+-    Dispose of trash in the designated "Biohazard" trash cans.
+Be sure to double bag the pipets before disposal.

 # Materials:
 1. Chloroform (approximately 1 mL)
 2. Ethanol (80%, 100%).
 Be sure to prepare 80% EtOH with DEPC treated water